Sociology of culture: Cultural change

 In short, Griswold argues that culture changes through the contextually dependent and socially situated actions of individuals; macro-level culture influences the individual who, in turn, can influence that same culture.
 The logic is a bit circular, but illustrates how culture can change over time yet remain somewhat constant.

 It is, of course, important to recognize here that Griswold is talking about cultural change and not the actual origins of culture (as in, "there was no culture and then, suddenly, there was").
 Because Griswold does not explicitly distinguish between the origins of cultural change and the origins of culture, it may appear as though Griswold is arguing here for the origins of culture and situating these origins in society.
 This is neither accurate nor a clear representation of sociological thought on this issue.
 Culture, just like society, has existed since the beginning of humanity (humans being social and cultural).
 Society and culture co-exist because humans have social relations and meanings tied to those relations (e.g. brother, lover, friend).
 Culture as a super-phenomenon has no real beginning except in the sense that humans (homo sapiens) have a beginning.
 This, then, makes the question of the origins of culture moot—it has existed as long as we have, and will likely exist as long as we do.
 Cultural change, on the other hand, is a matter that can be questioned and researched, as Griswold does.

 Culture theory

 Culture theory, developed in the 1980s and 1990s, sees audiences as playing an active rather than passive role in relation to mass media.
 One strand of research focuses on the audiences and how they interact with media; the other strand of research focuses on those who produce the media, particularly the news.

+Culture and cognition

+A contemporary area of focus in cultural sociology is the interaction between culture and cognition.
+While the interest between the social and the mental can be traced back to Emile Durkheim's The Elementary Forms of the Religious Life, contemporary sociology of culture and cognition draws heavily from the recent developments in cognitive science.
+This school of thought argues that sociological research should be grounded in research in cognitive science, and more particularly, sociologists studying culture should incorporate insights from cognitive science to their theoretical and empirical work.